 Encouraged by the Gatwick guys' support, we've set about finding a new home for her.
 The ideal would be an accessible museum setting, but right now we're exploring every possibility.
 Until we can get her from airside at Gatwick it's a practical impossibility even to spruce her up with a mop and bucket, so we're eager to hear from anyone who can point us towards a safe, secure corner of a field as a temporary home.
 Then we can get seriously to work on restoring her.
 Initially, she'll be a museum piece.
 Our intention is to restore her inside and out so that visitors can explore what air travel felt like in the middle of the last century.
 But we're hoping strongly to be able to recommission her engines with the aim of bringing her to a taxiable state.

 The chances of her returning to the sky are, frankly, pretty slim.
 But it's not an impossibility.
 The only real barrier is money - some classic aircraft flying today have been rebuilt from little more than a rudder bar and a couple of instruments.
 So let's dream a little.
 Let's try for the sky.
 Sure, we might not succeed, but the closer we get to that aim, the more perfect will be our restoration of a rare and irreplaceable airliner.

-We've named our campaign Herald Skyward.
+Our motto is Try for the Sky.
 Does that mean we intend to fly XP again?